pngouembe/async_pub_sub/async_pub_sub_macros/README.md

 *   **`DerivePublisher`**: A derive macro to automatically implement the [`Publisher`](../async_pub_sub/src/publisher/mod.rs) trait for structs.
 It supports single and multi-publisher scenarios, including specifying message types via attributes.
 *   **`DeriveSubscriber`**: A derive macro to automatically implement the [`Subscriber`](../async_pub_sub/src/subscriber/mod.rs) trait for structs.
 It supports single and multi-subscriber scenarios.
-*   **`rpc_interface`**: An attribute macro that generates the necessary code for defining RPC interfaces, including message enums, client traits, and server traits.
+*   **`rpc_interface`**: An attribute macro that generates the necessary code for defining RPC interfaces, including message enums (with optional derive attributes), client traits, and server traits.
 *   **`route` and `routes`**: Macros for easily connecting publishers and subscribers.

 ## Usage